Lombiq/Orchard-Training-Demo-Module/Readme.md

 4. Start the app.
 In Visual Studio, you can do this with <kbd>Ctrl</kbd> + <kbd>F5</kbd>.
 From the .NET CLI, run `dotnet run` in the _Lombiq.TrainingDemo.Web_ folder and then open <https://localhost:5001/> in a browser.
 5. The site will be automatically set up with "Training Demo" recipe (since we use Orchard Core's [Auto Setup feature](https://docs.orchardcore.net/en/latest/docs/reference/modules/AutoSetup/)).
 You'll be able to log in with the username "admin" and password "Password1!".

-## Learning Orchard Core with this module

-Once the app is running, head over to the **[StartLearningHere.md](Lombiq.TrainingDemo/StartLearningHere.md)** file (_see note *_) and start exploring all the great things you can do in Orchard Core.
+Once the app is running:

+- Head over to the **[StartLearningHere.md](Lombiq.TrainingDemo/StartLearningHere.md)** file (_see note *_) and start exploring all the great things you can do in Orchard Core.
-Also if you are brave enough to not follow any guide or you want to start the guide from somewhere else then go to the **Map.cs** file and jump to any class you are interested in.
+- If you are brave enough to not follow any guide or you want to start the guide from somewhere else then go to the **[Map.cs](Lombiq.TrainingDemo/Map.cs)** file and jump to any class you are interested in.
 [StartLearningHere.md](Lombiq.TrainingDemo/StartLearningHere.md) also has training sections linked so you can go to a broader section.

-Be sure to check out the [Orchard Dojo Library for Orchard Core](https://orcharddojo.net/orchard-resources/CoreLibrary/) for a wealth of Orchard Core guidelines, best practices, development utilities (like scripts and snippets), and more as well!
+- If you'd like to clean out comments from code files so you can just see the essence, then use the [Comment Remover VS extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommentRemover) to quickly do it.
+- Take a look at the Recipes menu in the Admin screen to load in additional sample content.
+This is not included by default to reduce clutter.
+- This module uses [Lombiq Helpful Libraries for Orchard Core](https://github.com/Lombiq/Helpful-Libraries) to make a few things simpler.
+But don't worry, we'll explain it.

+## Further resources

+Some further reading if you're hungry for more knowledge.

-You can also follow the [Dojo Course 3 tutorial series](https://orcharddojo.net/orchard-training/dojo-course-3-the-full-orchard-core-tutorial) if you like to learn from videos.
+- You can also follow the [Dojo Course 3 tutorial series](https://orcharddojo.net/orchard-training/dojo-course-3-the-full-orchard-core-tutorial) if you like to learn from videos.
+- This module is not about showing you how to create an Orchard Core application from scratch.
+For that, we recommend you use the `Initialize-OrchardCoreSolution` script from ouf [Utility Scripts project](https://github.com/Lombiq/Utility-Scripts).

-Keep in mind that your best living reference of how to do something in Orchard is [the official repo](https://github.com/OrchardCMS/OrchardCore) and our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) (OSOCE) solution.
+- Keep in mind that your best living reference of how to do something in Orchard is [the official repo](https://github.com/OrchardCMS/OrchardCore) and our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) (OSOCE) solution.
 Clone both and keep the solutions open when you’re working on something so you can quickly look up anything.
 As a bonus, OSOCE also contains all of Lombiq's open-source Orchard themes and modules!
 Check it out for what we've already solved for you.

-If you'd like to clean out comments from code files so you can just see the essence, then use the [Comment Remover VS extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommentRemover) to quickly do it.

-Take a look at the Recipes menu in the Admin screen to load in additional sample content.
-This is not included by default to reduce clutter.

-You can also take a look at our [Walkthroughs](https://github.com/Lombiq/Orchard-Walkthroughs) module, for step-by-step walkthroughs, which are guided by pop-up windows right there in the UI.
+- You can also take a look at our [Walkthroughs](https://github.com/Lombiq/Orchard-Walkthroughs) module, for step-by-step walkthroughs, which are guided by pop-up windows right there in the UI.

-## Dependencies

-This module uses [Lombiq Helpful Libraries for Orchard Core](https://github.com/Lombiq/Helpful-Libraries) to make a few things simpler.
-But don't worry, we'll explain it.
+- Be sure to check out the [Orchard Dojo Library for Orchard Core](https://orcharddojo.net/orchard-resources/CoreLibrary/) for a wealth of Orchard Core guidelines, best practices, development utilities (like scripts and snippets), and more as well!
+- This project utilizes several [GitHub Actions](https://docs.github.com/en/actions) workflows, like [Build and Test Orchard Core solution](https://github.com/Lombiq/GitHub-Actions/blob/dev/Docs/Workflows/BuildDotNetCoreOrchardCore/BuildAndTestOrchardCoreSolution.md) to provide CI builds.
+We recommend using such workflows form our [Lombiq GitHub Actions project](https://github.com/Lombiq/GitHub-Actions) for automation.
+- If you're ready to make a jump to fully automated Quality Assurance beyond unit testing as demonstrated here, check out the following projects:
+  - [Lombiq .NET Analyzers](https://github.com/Lombiq/.NET-Analyzers): Orchard Core-optimized static code analysis of all C# code during editing and build.
+  - [Lombiq Node.js Extensions](https://github.com/Lombiq/NodeJs-Extensions): Linting, build, and minification of SCSS, JS, and Markdown files, integrated into the .NET build.
+  - [Lombiq Testing Toolbox for Orchard Core](https://github.com/Lombiq/Testing-Toolbox): Helps you write unit tests for Orchard Core projects.
+  - [Lombiq UI Testing Toolbox for Orchard Core](https://github.com/Lombiq/UI-Testing-Toolbox): Web UI testing toolbox for Orchard Core applications.
+Everything you need to do UI testing with Selenium for an Orchard app is there, including accessibility checks and security scanning.
+  - [Lombiq GitHub Actions](https://github.com/Lombiq/GitHub-Actions): Ready-to-use, developer-friendly GitHub Actions CI/CD workflows that build Orchard Core projects, run static code analysis, execute unit/UI tests, and provide reports and artifacts.
+Automation for deploying and operating Azure-hosted apps is also included, as well as YAML linting.
+  - [Lombiq PowerShell Analyzers](https://github.com/Lombiq/PowerShell-Analyzers): Static code analysis for PowerShell scripts, even if the scripts are part of an Orchard Core solution.
+  - [Lombiq Hosting - Azure Application Insights for Orchard Core](https://github.com/Lombiq/Orchard-Azure-Application-Insights):  Orchard Core module that enables easy integration of Azure Application Insights into Orchard.
+Detailed telemetry is collected about the app, enriched with Orchard-specific data points.

 ## Contributing and support